t0mmysenf/quizmaster/README.md

 At this point you should be able to edit the main configuration for the Laravel framework.
 There's not much to do.
 For now you'll just configure the database connection.
 Find the lines prepended with `DB_` and adjust the settings according to your database setup.

-The configuration values shown below meet the setup in the virtual CentOS machine:
+The configuration values shown below meet the setup in the virtual CentOS machine or the created database and user respectively:

 <pre>
 DB_CONNECTION=mysql